Pk11022002/PK11022002/README.md

 # 🌟 Welcome to My GitHub Profile! 👋

 ## 🧑‍💻 About Me
 Hi there!
-I'm **Pranav**, a Passionate Developer and Data Enthusiast.
+I'm **Pranav**, a Passionate AI Engineer and Data Enthusiast.
 Here's a quick snapshot of what I love to do:

 - 📊 **Data Science** and Analytics
 - 🐍 **Python**, SQL (**MySQL**, **PostgreSQL**, **Clickhouse**), and **MongoDB**